Find Affordable College Courses

 Philadelphia, PA

 Our analysis found University of Pennsylvania to be the most popular school for physics students who want to pursue a bachelor’s degree in Pennsylvania.
-Located in the city of Philadelphia, UPenn is a private not-for-profit college with a fairly large student population.
+Located in the large city of Philadelphia, UPenn is a private not-for-profit college with a fairly large student population.

 Women make up 27% of the physics majors at the school.

-Full Physics at University of Pennsylvania Report
+Read full report on Physics at University of Pennsylvania

 #2